DouweHorsthuis/N-back-task-experiment/README.md

 <h3 align="center">N-Back Task</h3>

-<h4 align="center">This is still a work in progress.
-N-Back task experiment for Presentation® NeuroBehavioral Systems, This tasks are being created for the Cystinosis experiment battery (2021).
+<h4 align="center">N-Back task experiment for Presentation® NeuroBehavioral Systems, This tasks are being created for the Cystinosis experiment battery (2021).
 There will be 2 Visual versions (1 verbal and 1 non-verbal) and 1 auditory version.
 </h4>